 - The requirement for public liability insurance.

 What do you think about Airbnb’s current ambiguous legal status in Australia?
-Let us know your thoughts on LegalVision’s Twitter page.
+Let us know your thoughts on LegalVision’s Twitter page or fill out the form on this page.